Bunyip - Garfield

 What are some of the major infrastructure and planning changes likely to influence the Bunyip - Garfield SA2?

-Key infrastructure and planning changes likely to influence the Bunyip - Garfield SA2 include: Gippsland Line Upgrade - Bunyip and Longwarry Stations (Construction); Pakenham East Precinct (Construction); Stockland Averley (Construction); Ridgelea Estate - Pakenham East (Construction); and Warragul and Drouin Precinct Structure Plan (Approved).
+Key infrastructure and planning changes likely to influence the Bunyip - Garfield SA2 include: Gippsland Line Upgrade - Bunyip and Longwarry Stations (Construction); Pakenham East Precinct (Construction); Stockland Averley (Construction); Ridgelea Estate - Pakenham East (Construction); and Warragul and Drouin Precinct Structure Plan (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Bunyip - Garfield SA2?

-Infrastructure development impacting the Bunyip - Garfield SA2 spans multiple sectors including Transport & Logistics, Precincts & Urban Renewal, and Energy, among others.
+Infrastructure development impacting the Bunyip - Garfield SA2 spans multiple sectors including Transport & Logistics, Communities, Precincts & Urban Renewal, and Energy, among others.

 What is the scale of infrastructure investment impacting the Bunyip - Garfield SA2?